James Goggin

 What company does James Goggin work for?

-What is James Goggin's role at the current company?
+What is James Goggin's role at Practise Studio?

-James Goggin's current role is Creative Director, Designer, Teacher, Partner at Practise.
+James Goggin is listed as Creative Director, Designer, Teacher, Partner at Practise at Practise Studio.

 What is James Goggin's email address?